Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Alternator vs. Generator: The Differences

-We’ve talked about it a bit, but let’s take a more in-depth look into what is the difference between an alternator and a generator.
+We’ve talked about it a bit, but let’s take a more in-depth look into what is the difference between an alternator vs generator.

-- The alternator converts mechanical energy into AC while a generator converts it into both AC and DC.
+- The alternator converts mechanical energy into electrical energy into AC electrical energy, while a generator converts it into both AC and DC.

-- Alternators have a rotating magnetic field, and a generator has a stationary magnetic field.
+- Alternators have a rotating magnetic field, and a generator has a stationary magnetic field which is fixed where the armature winding spins.

-- Alternators receive energy supply from the stator, and generators receive that supply from the rotor.
+- Alternators receive input supply from the stator, and generators receive that input supply from the rotor.

-- Alternators have RPM ranges, and a generator offers a slight variation in the RPM range.
+- Alternators have RPM (rotations per minute) ranges, and a generator offers a slight variation in the RPM range.

-- Alternators cannot charge a completely dead battery, whereas generators can.
+- Alternators cannot charge a completely dead battery, whereas generators can charge a dead battery.

-- Alternators have a higher output than generators.
+- Alternators have a higher output current than generators.

 - An alternator is much smaller in size than a generator. (depending on the size of your generator)